 Under the terms of the Joint Fund Administration and Transfer Agency Agreement and a letter agreement between NFM and the Trust, the Trust has agreed to reimburse NFM for certain costs related to the Fund's portion of ongoing administration, monitoring and annual (compliance audit) testing of the Trust's Rule 38a-1 Compliance Program subject to the pre-approval of the Trust's Audit Committee.
 These costs are allocated among the series of the Trust based upon their relative net assets.
-For the year ended December 31, 2019, the Fund's portion of such costs amounted to \$2,772.
+For the year ended December 31, 2019, the Fund's portion of such costs amounted to \$116.

 Under the terms of a Distribution Plan pursuant to Rule 12b-1 under the 1940 Act, Nationwide Fund Distributors LLC ("NFD"), the Fund's principal underwriter, is compensated by the Fund for expenses associated with the distribution of certain classes of shares of the Fund.
 NFD is a wholly owned subsidiary of NFSDI.
-These fees are based on average daily net assets of Class II shares of the Fund at an annual rate of 0.25%.
-The Trust and NFD have entered into a written contract waiving 0.16% of these fees for Class II shares of the Fund until at least April 30, 2020.
-During the year ended December 31, 2019, the waiver of such distribution fees by NFD amounted to \$1,017,716, for which NFD shall not be entitled to reimbursement by the Fund for any amount waived.
+These fees are based on average daily net assets of the respective class of the Fund at an annual rate of 0.25% for Class II and Class P shares of the Fund.

 Under the terms of an Administrative Services Plan, the Fund pays fees to servicing organizations, such as broker-dealers, including NFS, and financial institutions, that agree to provide administrative support services to the shareholders of certain classes.
 These services may include, but are not limited to, the following: (i) establishing and maintaining shareholder accounts; (ii) processing purchase and redemption transactions; (iii) arranging bank wires; (iv) performing shareholder sub-accounting; (v) answering inquiries regarding the Fund; and (vi) other such services.
-These fees are calculated at an annual rate of up to 0.25% of the average daily net assets of Class I and Class II shares of the Fund.
+These fees are calculated at an annual rate of up to 0.25% of the average daily net assets of Class II shares of the Fund.

-For the year ended December 31, 2019, the effective rate for administrative services fees was 0.15% and 0.15% for Class I and Class II shares, respectively, for a total amount of \$963,604.
+For the year ended December 31, 2019, the effective rate for administrative services fees was 0.15% for Class II shares, for a total amount of \$34,255.